HAL90012017/WebPackEnvironmentRestApiURL/README.md

 ### For getting Express up.

-Run Cd api, once you your are in api folder, do an npm install, and get the routes for different apis up by doing node server.js
+Run `cd api`, once you your are in api folder, do an `npm install`, and get the routes for different apis up by doing `node server.js`

 ## Running unit tests